eshtek/hexos-docs/docs/getting-started/setup/CompleteSetup.md

 # Complete Server Setup

-Now that HexOS is installed, it's time to log in and set up your server!
+Now that HexOS is installed, it’s time to log in and set up your server!

 ### You Will Need